-As disclosed in the Wheeler PFS Report, Denison has selected the ISR mining method for production at the Phoenix deposit.
-While industry best practices have been utilized in the development of its estimates and technical studies, and field testing completed to date indicates that ground conditions and the mineral reserves estimated to be contained within the deposit are amenable to extraction by way of ISR, actual conditions could be materially different from those estimated.
+As disclosed in the Wheeler Report, Denison has selected the ISR mining method for production at the Phoenix deposit.
+While industry best practices have been utilized in the development of its estimates and technical studies, and field testing completed to date indicates that ground conditions and the mineral reserves estimated to be contained within the deposit are amenable to extraction by way of ISR to the level of certainty appropriate for a feasibility study, actual conditions could be materially different from those estimated.

-The MLJV is also developing the SABRE mining method, and Orano Canada and Denison plan to evaluate the potential use of this innovative method for future mining operations at their jointly owned McClean Lake and Midwest properties.
+The MLJV has developed the patented SABRE mining method and has previously evaluated this innovative mining method via test mining at McClean Lake.
 While important milestones for the SABRE technology have been achieved to date, actual operations for a full-scale mining operation have not been proven and could be materially different than currently projected or otherwise anticipated.

-Denison and the MLJV, respectively, must complete work to further advance and/or confirm current estimates and projections for development of either mining method to the level of a feasibility study.
-As a result, it is possible that actual costs and economic returns of any mining operations may differ materially from Denison's or the MLJV's best estimates, as applicable.
+It is possible that actual costs and economic returns of any mining operations may differ materially from Denison's or the MLJV's best estimates, as applicable.